dankelley/thesis_proposal/README.md

----
-title: using the thesis_proposal latex package
-author: Dan Kelley and Christoph Renkl, Dalhousie University
----

-# LaTeX style file for thesis proposals
+**LaTeX style file for thesis proposals**

 This directory contains a latex style that was designed to help students prepare MSc and PhD proposals for the Department of Oceanography at Dalhousie University.
+It has since been extended to be less Dalhousie-specific, and to include Honours thesis proposals also.

-The department has no requirements on the formatting of these documents, so there's no need to use the style provided here.
-The point is just to save students a bit of time that might otherwise be spent learning how to format a bibliography or deciding whether to include committee members in the document.
+The main purpose is to save students a bit of time that might otherwise be spent learning how to format a bibliography or deciding what elements they might want to include in the document.
+(For example, the style sheet suggests providing keywords and listing members of the examination committee.)
+As always with latex, the goal is to encourage the author to think about content, not appearance.

-Latex is quirky, so your first step should be to try to run the sample file named *myproposal.tex* on your machine.
-If you're on a unix machine, simply typing *make* in a terminal should create a file *myproposal.pdf*.
+If you are on a unix machine, simply typing *make* in a terminal should create a file *myproposal.pdf*.
 If you're on another type of machine, or if you have a different workflow, just adjust things accordingly.

 The thing most likely to give a problem is the inclusion of figures.
 If you use pdflatex, you'll probably want to use *pdf* figures.
 Different versions of